 While it is not written in law what safety protocols should be taken, the HSE’s guidance document about managing health and safety in swimming pools should mean they are complying with the law.
 If a pool operator is not seen as assessing and reducing risks where it would be reasonable of them to do so, grounds for swimming pool accident claims could be established by victims.

 There could be a variety of ways that an accident at a swimming pool could happen.
 It could be caused by poor maintenance and repair of the area, a lack of safety signage, a faulty drainage system, such as a drain suction malfunction, unsafe management of chemicals in the water, damaged tiles, and poor filtration.

-While you would be expected to take care around a swimming pool, there are certain things that a pool owner/operator could do to help lower the risks of a slip and fall accident at a swimming pool.
+While you would be expected to take care around a swimming pool, there are certain things that a pool owner/operator could do to help lower the risks of slip, trip and fall accidents at a swimming pool.
 Floors around swimming pools should have a good grip and sufficient drainage to ensure that water from the pool does not cause dangerous slip hazards.

 As well as this, lifeguards should take care to stop people running around the pool, and there should also be signage to this effect.
 In addition, the lighting around a swimming pool should be sufficient so that you can clearly see where you are going.
 If the floor is not made as safe as could be considered reasonable, and you suffer a slip and fall injury at a swimming pool, then you may be eligible for compensation via swimming pool accident claims.

 Pool depth warnings are required to protect those using the facilities from attempting to dive in where the water is not at a safe level for them to do so.
 If there are no warning signs which detail how deep or shallow the water is, or no warnings not to dive into the water, a person could mistakenly think the water levels were safe for diving, and this could lead to a head or neck injury at a swimming pool, for example.

 Neck injuries could be quite serious, as if the damage extends to the spine, it could potentially be life-changing.
 Suffering a spinal injury in a swimming pool accident could leave a person paralysed and in need of care for the rest of their life.
-If the swimming pool owner/operator was found liable for such an accident at a swimming pool, the costs of this care may be included as part of a claim, but this could never truly compensate for the changes to a person’s quality of life.
+If the swimming pool owner/operator was found liable for such an accident at a swimming pool, the costs of this care may be included as part of swimming pool injury claims, but this could never truly compensate for the changes to a person’s quality of life.